Nemael/payment_taler/README.md

 ---

 ### Uninstall the addon

 - To uninstall the addon, you have to go to the `Apps` app on Odoo
 - In there, search for and go to the `Taler-Odoo Payment System` addon
 - Click `Uninstall`, the addon should be uninstalled
 - You can reinstall the addon at a later time
+- If you added a payment method record for the point of sale app:
+  - Go to the Point of Sale app, and navigate to `Configuration/Payment Methods`
+  - Click on the "Taler" record you created when setting up the point of sale payment system
+  - Click on the gear at the top, and then either "Archive" (better) or "Delete" (more risky because you might lose track of some payments)
+  - On the top bar, press Configuration -> Point of Sale list
+  - Select a point of sale that you made Taler payments available for
+  - Click on "More settings: Configurations > Settings", which will lead you to the point of sale's settings page
+  - In Payment -> Payment Methods, remove the Taler payment method.
+It can be named "Taler", or any other custom name you chose when first setting it up.
+  - Do this for every point of sale you made Taler payments available for

 ---

 ## Folder structure

 This add-on uses a quite standard folder structure
-- `controllers` contains the controllers for the mvc structure of this project
+- `controllers` contains the controllers used by the addon
-- `data` contains setup data that is processed when someone installs the add-on.
+- `data` contains setup data that is processed when someone installs the add-on
 - `Devlog` is a text compendium of the posts I am making on the ICH forum
 - `LICENSES` contains the text of the licenses used in this project
-- `models` contains my Odoo models.
+- `models` contains the Odoo models.
 There are:
   - `taler_api_method`, which contains the methods used to communicate to the Taler merchant API
   - `taler_invoicing`, which contains the methods used when creating invoices with Taler
   - `taler_provider`, which contains the methods used by the Taler payment provider
   - `taler_transaction`, which contains the methods used to complete a transaction with Taler
-- `README_Pictures`, which contains all the pictures shown in this README
+- `README_Pictures` contains all the pictures shown in this README
 - `static` contains logo data and other image assets for the addon
 - `tests` contains unit tests for this project
 - `utils` contains utility methods (such as logging)
-- `views` contains a view for each of my models.
+- `views` contains a view for each of the models.

 ---

 ## Running unit tests

 - To run unit tests on a new db, use this command
   - `./odoo-bin --addons-path=./addons,/media/sf_VMSharedFolders/custom_addons --test-enable -d test_db_2 -i tops --stop-after-init --test-tags taler`
   - The db name after -d is arbitrary and can be replaced by any other names